o-yildirim/Stance_Detection/README.md

 # Cross-target and Cross-topic stance detection on politicians.
 Project for CS559 - Deep Learning course.

-Cross-target and cross-target stance detection implemented in tensorflow.
+Cross-target and cross-target stance detection implemented in Tensorflow.

 Datasets used in this experiment are SemEval2016 task 6[1] and P-stance[2] datasets.